augustin-barillec/teamchess-web/README.md

 ### 3\.
 Run the Local Environment

-[cite\_start]This command uses the `development/docker-compose.yaml` file to build and run all the necessary services.
+This command uses the `development/docker-compose.yaml` file to build and run all the necessary services.

 ```bash
 docker compose -f development/docker-compose.yaml up --build